 - Reduces excess brush, shrubs, and trees that stifle new growth.

 - Encourages new growth to flourish in space created by burned excess.

 - Maintains structure for the many plants and animals that need fire to stay healthy.

 - Reduces catastrophic damage from unplanned fires that destroy homes and other land beyond the forests.

 The key with prescribed fires lies with their execution at the hands of experts who carefully plan the fires so they can be used in constructive ways.

 The Last Days’ Fire

 Without God’s refining fire, we become overgrown with excess.
-We become distracted, our lives filled to the point that new growth cannot flourish.
-Even our basic structures become damaged because we can no longer fit in that (fellowship & time with God) which promotes growth.
+We become distracted with our lives filled to the point that new growth cannot flourish.
+Even our basic structures become damaged because we can no longer fit in the fellowship and time with God that promotes growth.

 God’s refining fire, his controlled burn in our lives reduces excess.
 This process purifies and strengthens our love, making us increasingly aware of what Sorge describes as the “apathy, greed, lukewarmness, materialism, and the self-indulgent spirit” of the culture in which we live.